Gvanya/contactBook/README.md

 #ContactsBook
-####ContactsBook this is a web application that manages a collection of users with the basic feature: Update, Delete, Add User, Find User.
+####ContactsBook this is a web application that manages a collection of contacts with the basic feature: Update, Delete, Add User, Find User.

 ##Requirements